Luca-Pozzi/pizza_chart/assets/pizzas/PLACEHOLDER.md

 # Data

-This dummy script is just a placeholder to let Git track the `assets/pizza` folder. :pizza:
+This dummy script is just a placeholder to let Git track the `assets/pizza` folder.